oplS17projects/FP4-Proposal/template.md

 ### Analysis
 Explain what approaches from class you will bring to bear on the project.

-Be explicit about the techiques from the class that you will use.
+Be explicit about the techniques from the class that you will use.
 For example:

 - Will you use data abstraction?
 How?
 - Will you use recursion?
 How?